morganthomas/winning-arguments/winning-arguments.md

 There is a lot of interesting stuff to explore here, and I only have space to scratch the surface.
 Let's start by learning a simple formal language of statements.
 We're going to explain how to write statements in a toy language whose only sentences are statements.
 This language is called **(the language of) first-order logic**.
 First-order logic is notable in that it has an extremely simple grammar, and essentially any statement can be expressed in first-order logic.

-Our presentation of first-order logic is notationally different from most other presentations of first-order logic, in that I opted to use English words in place of logical symbols, making the notation more naturally readable for English speakers, but less compact.
+This presentation of first-order logic is notationally different from most other presentations of first-order logic, in that I opted to use English words in place of logical symbols, making the notation more naturally readable for English speakers, but less compact.

 In essence the version of first-order logic I present should be equivalent to all other presentations of first-order logic, despite interesting differences.
 The reader can, as an exercise, find another presentation of first-order logic and find for themselves the reasons why that system is for all intents and purposes interchangeable with ours, despite their differences.
-Our presentation differs in tricky ways (as well as simple ways) from most presentations of first-order logic, so that this can be an interesting exercise for a student of mathematical logic.
+This presentation differs in tricky ways (as well as simple ways) from most presentations of first-order logic, so that this can be an interesting exercise for a student of mathematical logic.

 Here are some examples of statements in our version of first-order logic: